pwcberry/brunsnik-net-OLD/src/poetry/what-i-need-to-hear.md

 only sees as nonsense finally
 tossed into the musical trash.

-_(Soon the shower’s coda glides down my skin.
+_(Soon the shower's coda glides down my skin.
 Drip, drop, dop.
-Da dee-dee du dummm…)_
+Da dee-dee du dummm...)_

 Flushed, I exit the bathroom,
 pass the TV commune